WILLIAMSTOWN -- Town Clerk Mary Courtney Kennedy wants to ensure all local voters are aware the annual town election is two weeks earlier this year.

 A slate of Democrats and Republicans are vying to become their party’s nominees for the seat vacated by John Kerry, who left to become U.S. secretary of state.
 The primary winner will square off in the June 25 special general election.

-The towns’ election officials say
+The towns’ election officials say the voter information blitz will continue right until April 30.

 In addition to posters, Williamstown is putting election reminders in the soon-to-be-mailed property tax bills.